indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Restricting interstate movement.

-Is there a Indiana Statutes of Limitation on Child Support?
+Is there an Indiana Statute of Limitations on Child Support?

-Yes, there are statutes of limitation on child support in Indiana.
-The Indiana code title 34 article 11 provides that an action to enforce a child support order must have begun before 10years before the child clocks 18 also, a child support order expires automatically 20years from the date of issuance.
+Yes, there is a statute of limitations on child support in Indiana.
+The Indiana code title 34 article 11 provides that an action to enforce a child support order should have begun at least 10 years before the child turns 18.
+Also, a child support order typically expires automatically 20 years from the date of issuance.

 disclaimer